-As noted above, however, a specialized investigation is not statutorily required for children reported to child welfare due to trafficking victimization perpetrated by a non-familial trafficker.14
+As noted above, however, a specialized response is not statutorily required for children reported to child welfare due to trafficking victimization perpetrated by a non-caregiver trafficker.15

-2.11.1 Recommendation: Statutorily provide for a specialized investigation in non-familial child sex trafficking cases.
+2.11.1 Recommendation: Statutorily provide for a specialized response in non-caregiver child sex trafficking cases.
+(See Issue Brief 2.11.)

-14 Additionally, reporting requirements for mandatory reporters under Mo.
+15 Additionally, reporting requirements for mandatory reporters under Mo.
 Stat.
 Ann. § 210.115(1) (Reports of abuse, neglect, and under age eighteen deaths - Persons required to report - Supervisors and administrators not to impede reporting - Deaths required to be reported to the division or child fatality review panel, when - Report made to another state, when) provide, "As used in this section, the term "abuse" is not limited to abuse inflicted by a person responsible for the child's care, custody and control as specified in section 210.110, but shall also include abuse inflicted by any other person."